 Image: Brian Nevins/Red Bull Content Pool

 In 2012, Austrian skydiver Felix Baumgartner jumped from a helium balloon at 37 km altitude (upper stratosphere).
-He initially free-fell in the low pressure atmospheric level at a rate faster than the speed of sound, reaching a top speed of 1358 km per hour, or Mach 1.25.
-Doing so, he became the first person to break the sound barrier without vehicular power.
+He initially free-fell in the low-pressure atmospheric level at a rate faster than the speed of sound, reaching a top speed of 1,358 km per hour.
+Doing so, he became the first human to break the sound barrier without vehicular assistance.
 As he fell, the air thickened, helping to slow him down.